aryan1910/portfolio/README.md

 # 👋 Aryan Songira

 Hi!
-I’m Aryan — a backend engineer passionate about building scalable systems, designing performant services, and solving complex problems
+I’m Aryan — a backend engineer passionate about building scalable systems, designing performant services and solving complex problems.
+Much of my work has focused on engineering secure and scalable solutions in the cybersecurity space.

-- 📍 Currently @ **Arctic Wolf Networks**
-- 🛡️ Previously @ **SentinelOne**, working on Identity Threat Detection & Response, scalable microservices, and system observability.

----

 ## 💼 Experience

 ### 🧊 Arctic Wolf Networks (Apr 2025 – Present)
 **Developer | Go, PostgreSQL, AWS**

-- Built GraphQL and REST APIs to support querying, managing, and tracking the lifecycle of risks (asset-vulnerability correlations).
+- Built GraphQL and REST APIs to support querying, managing, and tracking the lifecycle of risks (asset-vulnerability correlations) - poowering millions of records.
 - Implemented a high-performance CSV export feature using HTTP response streaming with secure, signed URLs and per-user rate limits.
-- Improved API performance by migrating from offset-based to cursor-based pagination and adding transactional query support.
+- Improved API performance by migrating from offset-based to cursor-based pagination, enabling concurrent query execution, and introducing transactional queries where strong consistency was required.

 ### 🛡️ SentinelOne (Sep 2021 – Mar 2025)
 **Software Engineer | Go, Python, C++, AWS**